bjodah/chempy/README.rst

 Depending on what underlying solver you are using you should also cite the appropriate paper (you can look at the list of references in the JOSS article).
-If you need to reference, in addition to the paper, a specific point version of ChemPy (for e.g. reproducibility) you can get per-version DOIs from the zendodo archive:
+If you need to reference, in addition to the paper, a specific point version of ChemPy (for e.g. reproducibility) you can get per-version DOIs from the zenodo archive:

 .. image:: https://zenodo.org/badge/8840/bjodah/chempy.svg
    :target: https://zenodo.org/badge/latestdoi/8840/bjodah/chempy